Kate Orff: Early life and education

-Orff grew up in a once-gated suburban community in Crofton, Maryland, to which she has been designed for the use of cars and created on the steadfast idea that oil was what kept modern settlements relevant.
-During Orff's summers of high school, she worked an odd string of jobs; for one summer, she as a fishmonger and another she worked at a plant nursery.
-It was at the plant nursery that she learned about plants and began to enjoy the activity of gardening.
+Orff grew up in a once-gated suburban community in Crofton, Maryland, that was designed for the use of cars and created on the steadfast idea that oil was what kept modern settlements relevant.
+During Orff's high school years at the Severn School, she worked an odd string of jobs; for one summer, she as a fishmonger and another she worked at a plant nursery where she learned about plants and began to enjoy the activity of gardening.

-Orff attended the University of Virginia in the undergraduate program of Political and Social Thought which was founded by Richard Rorty.
+Orff attended the University of Virginia in the undergraduate program of Political and Social Thought, which was founded by Richard Rorty.
 The program offered Orff freedom in choosing the path that she wanted to take within her studies.
 This led to her looking at women's studies, environmental sciences, sculpture, forest ecology which intertwined the arts and science in the University of Virginia curriculum.
-It was during this time in her early studies that Orff wrote her thesis on Ecofeminism in which she found connections between environmental degradation, poverty, women's issues.
+It was during this time in her early studies that Orff wrote her thesis on ecofeminism in which she found connections between environmental degradation, poverty, and women's issues.
 In addition, Orff learned about architecture school and enrolled in Reuben Rainey's class who is a well-known teacher of landscape architecture history at the school.
 During his class, Orff realized that landscape architecture was a combination of many things that she was passionate about; it integrated her interests in science and politics as well as her talent in art and design.
 While at the University of Virginia, Orff played varsity lacrosse and also coached a high-school girls’ team.
 She then graduated with Distinction from the Bachelor of Political and Social Thought.
-Before returning to school in a Master in Landscape Architecture program from the Graduate School of Design at Harvard University, Off traveled to Chile and worked on a women's health magazine.
+Before returning to school in a Master in Landscape Architecture program from the Graduate School of Design at Harvard University, Orff traveled to Chile and worked on a women's health magazine.